SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 <img src='assets/images/readme/orange.PNG'>
 <ul>
 <li>This is a rustic burnt orange colour which brings Autumn to mind.
-This is in keeping with the predominatly orange colour of the hero image.</li></ul>
+This is in keeping with the predominately orange colour of the hero image.</li></ul>
 <li>As a general background for the site, #e2e1e0 was chosen. </li>